 - Determining Patient’s Level

-Before we can start with vision therapy we must first understand what is the level at which the patient’s vision is currently performing.
+Before we can start with vision therapy we must first understand what the level is at which the patient’s vision is currently performing.
 A comprehensive eye exam is, therefore, a prerequisite; however, it is not enough.
-We must both understand where he or she is at, as well as what is the range in which it can still perform well.
+We must both understand where he or she is at, as well as the range in which it can still perform well.

 - Patient’s Frustration Level